intake/intake-esm/docs/source/tutorials/loading-cmip6-data.md

 This notebook demonstrates how to access Google Cloud CMIP6 data using intake-esm.

-Intake-esm is a data cataloging utility built on top of intake, pandas, and xarray.
+Intake-esm is a data cataloging utility built on top of intake, pandas, polars, and xarray.
 Intake-esm aims to facilitate:

 - the discovery of earth’s climate and weather datasets.